Sponsored Event | February.25.2018 - February.28.2018Aria Resort and Casino, Las Vegas, NV

 Gaelyn has represented a wide range of financial institutions including fund sponsors, issuers, underwriters, placement agents, investment advisers and investors in connection with a wide range of financing transactions including collateralized loan, bond and debt obligations; synthetic collateralized debt obligations; trade receivables; various derivative instruments and structured finance products; and private equity funds and hedge funds.

-Sie Ne Chris Min, an of counsel in the New York office, is a member of the Structured Finance Group.
-Chris represents issuers, sponsors, underwriters and placement agents in connection with public offerings and private placements of various asset-backed securities.
+S. Chris Min, an of counsel in the New York office, is a member of the Structured Finance Group.
+Chris represents issuers, sponsors, underwriters and other market participants in connection with public offerings and private placements of various asset-backed securities as well as other types of asset financing and sales.

-She has broad experience with a number of asset classes, including credit card receivables, auto loan receivables, municipal bonds and residential mortgages.
+Chris has broad experience with a number of asset classes, including credit card and charge card receivables, auto loans and leases, dealer floorplan loans, consumer loans, small business loans, municipal bonds and residential mortgages.
+Chris also regularly advises financial institutions on the application of securities laws and other regulations affecting the financial industry.

 SueAnn Yue, an attorney in the Los Angeles office, is a member of the Structured Finance Group.